abigailCul/go-problems1/readMe.md

-GO Programming Language
+#GO Programming Language

 # Go Problem Sheet solutions
-Author: Abigail Culkin
+#Author: Abigail Culkin

-These are my solutions for short programs using the Go programming langueage.
+These are my solutions for short programs using the Go programming language.
 They are numbered from 1 to 10 and at the top of each in the comments iit explains what the question is.

-Go Programming Language
+#Go Programming Language

 Open source programming language